Cogent Raises $42M Series A - Read more here

 Here’s the future we’re building toward:

-Cogent = the autonomous security execution layer
+Cogent = the autonomous downstream execution layer that drives those fixes (and everything else) to closure

 So instead of “AI found a bug and opened a PR,” you get: